SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/implementing_virtual_functions/creating_profile_load_scripts.md

 1. Specify a name for the test case, select the custom script defining the test sequence, and click *OK*.

-   The test case will now be displayed in the table
+   The test case will now be displayed in the table.

    > [!NOTE]
    > In case the script is not displayed, click the *Refresh* button to the left of the *Test Cases* table.